sotima/hass-kongo09-icons/README.md

 Restart home-assistant.

 ## Using
-The icons uses the prefix `sotima:`.
+The icons use the prefix `sotima:`.

 Example: